Friday, June 28, 2024

 Above: Savickas mill, by Osvaldas Guokas, 2 June 2017.

-Below: southeast segment of map of Gikoniai in 1940 from the 1995 memories of Aldona Radauskaitė Zigmantavičienė, highlighting in red the Savickas mill (center of the red box).
+Below: southeast segment of map of Gikoniai in 1940 from the 1995 memories of Aldona Radauskaitė Zigmantavičienė, highlighting the Savickas mill (center of the red box).

 In the map of circa-1940 Gikoniai above (see my previous post), the mill is shown in the center of the red square, near the name "Juozo Savicka."
 Mykolas Savickas had four sons; at least two of them (Juozapas and Mykolas Jr.) survived to adulthood and married.
 The present-day location of the mill can be better seen on a satellite image.